 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Trust is exposed to interest rate fluctuations on its bank debt that bears a floating rate of interest.
-As at December 31, 2022, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$2.7 million lower, due to higher finance costs.
+As at December 31, 2023, if interest rates had been 1% higher with all other variables held constant, earnings for the year would have been approximately \$1.4 million lower, due to higher finance costs.
 An equal and opposite impact would have occurred to earnings had interest rates been 1% lower.
-The Trust holds three interest rate swap contracts.
-There is an interest rate swap that allows for a fixed interest rate of 0.35% instead of SOFR ("Secured Overnight Financing Rate") on US\$25.0 million of debt, and an interest rate swap that allows for a fixed interest rate of 0.74% instead of SOFR on US\$50.0 million of debt, both with an expiry in June 2023.
-The Trust also has an interest rate swap that allows for a fixed interest rate of 2.99% instead of SOFR on US\$50.0 million of debt that begins in July 2023 and expires July 2026.
+Alaris holds an interest rate swap contract that allows for a fixed interest rate of 2.99% instead of SOFR ("Secured Overnight Financing Rate") on US\$50.0 million of debt that began in July 2023 and that has an expiry date in July 2026.
+In June 2023, two interest rate swap contracts that Alaris held expired which allowed for an interest rate swap for a fixed interest rate of 0.35% instead of SOFR on US\$25.0 million of debt, and an interest rate swap for a fixed interest rate of 0.74% instead of SOFR on US\$50.0 million of debt.